alstampe/Capstone---NLP-project/capstone report template.md

 This exercize can be done for the individual books, but across english books the top 20 words pretty much remains the same.

 Next step is be to remove the stop words, as decribed above.
+We discover that all 10 words on the previous list were in fact stopwords.

-If I use the result from removing stopwords, the most frequent words for the full corpus are:
+Using the result from removing stopwords with make_fin_sent, the10 most frequent words for the full corpus are:

 ('said', 19290),
  ('one', 17840),